mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       ClientEncryption(opts: ClientEncryptionOpts);

       // Creates a new key document and inserts into the key vault collection.
-      // Returns the \_id of the created document as a UUID (BSON binary subtype 4). createKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;
+      // Returns the _id of the created document as a UUID (BSON binary subtype 0x04). createKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;

       // An alias function equivalent to createKey.